alandiaz08/assap-SDET-Challenge/README.md

 ## How to run

-### 1. Install git
+### 1. Run Docker

-Precondition: You need to be downloaded the "ASAPP - QA Automation Challenge" docker image.
+Precondition: you need to have downloaded the "ASAPP - QA Automation Challenge" docker image.

 ```bash
 # Build the Images for API and UI: